icbm-iupui/volumetric-tissue-exploration-analysis/FeatureOverview.md

   <a name="xmeans"></a>
   ### X-means
-  A variant of [k-means](#kmeans) that increases speed and uses an information criterion to determine the number of clusters.<sup>[1](#xmeansfoot)<a name="xmeansfoo"></a></sup> The speed is increased by using a kd-tree architecture and blacklisting to refine the search for objects in the cluster.
+  A variant of [K-means](#kmeans) that increases speed and uses an information criterion to determine the number of clusters.<sup>[1](#xmeansfoot)<a name="xmeansfoo"></a></sup> The speed is increased by using a kd-tree architecture and blacklisting to refine the search for objects in the cluster.
 The algorithm is given an upper bound for the number of clusters, k, and determines the proper number of clusters for the data in the range 2 to k.
   For large problems X-means scales much better in comparison to K-means which is over 2x slower.
 However, may not be better for a large amount of dimensions.

 __Algorithm__